anniejw6/jobs-proganalytics/content/03c_interview.md

 * What are the next steps in the process?
 * When should I hear back about whether or not I’m moving on?

-After your interview, send a thank-you note.
+After your interview, send a thank-you note (by email).
 Ideally, your note should reference the interview you just had.
-E-mail is more than sufficient.

-# TODO
-* Add link to soft skills

-[^1]: Fun story: when I was applying to my first job in progressive analytics, I was asked by my interviewer "so why do you want to work at this company?"
-I thought it was a generic question, so I talked about the specific qualities of the company and the job that stood out to me vis à vis other progressive firms.
-Then, he asked me again, and I gave similar reasons.
-Finally, he just asked me outright why I wanted to work at this company instead of somewhere like the Republican National Committee, and I finally understood the point of the question.